 The mansions will be dressed in their holiday best, boasting a total of twenty-four decorated Christmas trees, reflecting the individual room décor in which they stand.
 Tables will be set with period silver and china, and individual white candles will illuminate each window.
 Thousands of poinsettias, fresh flowers, evergreens and wreaths will also fill the magnificent rooms.
 Returning to the Great Hall of The Breakers this year is the 15-foot-tall poinsettia tree.
 The “tree” is made up of approximately 150 individual poinsettia plants grown in the Preservation Society’s own greenhouses.
 The plants are removed and replaced several times during the six-week holiday season to ensure the display remains fresh and flawless.

 Alongside steadfast traditions are new elements that are sure to buoy the holiday spirit as fresh décor and themes debut throughout the rooms in each mansion.
-With new ornaments, revised designs, and new themes and colors, guests who return year after year won’t be disappointed.
+With new ornaments, revised designs, baby gift hampers, and new themes and colors, guests who return year after year won’t be disappointed.